UPPMAX/programming_formalisms/DevelopmentDesign/README.md

   Package diagram, a kind of structural diagram, shows the arrangement and organization of model elements in the project.
 Package diagram can show both structure and dependencies between sub-systems or modules, showing different views of a system, for example, as multi-layered or multi-tiered application
   The purpous of these diagrams are to:
-   - Simplyfy complex class diagrams
+   - Simplify complex class diagrams
    - collect and organise diagrams and documents and key deliverables into a collection.
    - A package is a collection of logically related UML elements
-   - Packages are depiced as file folders.
+   - Packages are depicted as file folders.

 - **Note**  − If the above descriptions and usages are observed carefully then it is very clear that all the diagrams have some relationship with one another.
 Component diagrams are dependent upon the classes, interfaces, etc. which are part of class/object diagram.
 Again, the deployment diagram is dependent upon the components, which are used to make component diagrams.